No region in the world spared as virus cases, deaths surge - WTMJ

 Associated Press

-Even countries where vaccine rollouts are finally getting some momentum, infections, hospitalizations and deaths are surging.
-And that leaves even bleaker prospects for much of the world, where largescale vaccination programs remain a more distant prospect.
+The only exceptions to the deteriorating situation are countries that have advanced vaccination programs, mostly notably Israel and Britain.
+The U.S., which is a vaccination leader globally, is also seeing a small uptick in new cases, and the White House announced Friday that it would send federal assistance to Michigan to control the state’s worst-in-the-nation transmission rate.

-The World Health Organization said Friday that it’s very concerned as infection rates are rising in all of the world’s regions, driven by new virus variants and too many nations and people coming out of lockdown too soon.
+The World Health Organization said infection rates are climbing in every global region, driven by new virus variants and too many countries coming out of lockdown too soon.

-“We’ve seen rises (in cases) worldwide for six weeks.
-And now, sadly, we are seeing rises in deaths for the last three weeks,” Dr. Margaret Harris, a spokeswoman for the World Health Organization, said at a briefing in Geneva.

-In its latest weekly epidemiological update, WHO said new COVID-19 cases rose for a sixth consecutive week, with over 4 million reported in the last week.
-New deaths increased by 11% compared to last week, with over 71 000 reported.
+In its weekly epidemiological update, the WHO said over 4 million COVID-19 cases were reported in the last week.
+New deaths increased by 11% compared to last week, with over 71,000 reported.

-Turkey is among the badly hit countries, with most new cases of the virus traced to a variant first found in Britain.

-Ismail Cinel, head of the Turkish Intensive Care Association, said said ICU units were not yet at full capacity, but that the surge was beginning to strain the nation’s relatively advanced health care system.

-Turkish medical groups say the reopening in March was premature and that the new measures won’t go far enough to curb the surge.
-They have been calling for full lockdowns during the holy Muslim month.

-In Iran, the death toll is also rising, prompting new restrictions that will take effect for 10 days in 257 cities beginning Saturday.
-They involve the closure of all parks, restaurants, confectionaries, beauty salons, malls and bookstores.
+Doses are currently allocated to states proportionally by population.
+Whitmer has called for extra doses to be shifted to states like hers experiencing a sharp rise in cases.
+She also urged a voluntary two-week halt to in-person high school classes, youth sports and indoor restaurant dining, but stopped short of issuing new restrictions.

-Authorities in Pakistan, which is in the middle of a third surge of infections, are restricting inter-city transportation on weekends starting at midnight Friday as part of measures aimed at limiting coronavirus cases and deaths.
+Authorities in Pakistan, which is in the middle of a third surge of infections, are restricting inter-city transportation on weekends starting at midnight Friday.

-And elsewhere in Asia, authorities in Thailand on Friday ordered new restrictions in an effort to contain a growing coronavirus outbreak just days before the country’s traditional Songkran New Year’s holiday, when millions of people travel.
+Elsewhere in Asia, authorities in Thailand ordered new restrictions Friday in an effort to contain a growing coronavirus outbreak just days before the country’s traditional Songkran New Year’s holiday, when millions of people travel.

 Japan, meanwhile, announced tougher measures ahead of the Summer Olympics.